 Rode bikes to La Fabrica for coffee, and asked about the photo shoot.
-Were shown a Polaroids of a couple sitting on the steps, kissing.
+Were shown some Polaroids of a couple sitting on the steps, kissing.
 Nice looking couple, but was it going to be advertising?
 Dave didn't think the pictures were that great.
 2 cups of coffee and started back to the hotel, but stopped at the little market for water, then the big market next door for wine, 2.65 euros.
 Left these at the hotel for later, and eventually walked back towards town.
 Detoured through the street market in the park for some fruit and nuts.
 Then a stop at a Sushi restaurant.
 Dave had the Ramen noodles again and Sharry had a dragon roll that wasn't as good as her favorite at Ichima.
 Looked for a bike shop, but was closed until 3pm.
 Went to check the train schedules and trains.
 Discovered that some trains don't have any bicycle accommodations.
-But also discovered that some trains are labeled wheelchair access, which means there is space for bikes and no steps.
+But also discovered that some trains are labeled wheelchair access, which means there is space for bikes and, in theory, no steps.
 Planned to take the 11:30 train with wheelchair access to Portbou.
 Back to the bike shop, that was now open, to buy pedals.
 The owner didn't speak english, but it was fun to talk about the political situation, and our trip.
 Back to the hotel for a siesta, since the restaurant didn't open until 8pm.
 Rode bikes back to El Blanc for dinner.
 Had the chicken in herbs, and vegetables and wine.
 Reasonably good, but should have ordered 2 different dishes.
 Their Creme Brulee was runny, and the cheesecake had no flavor.
 Fun ride back to the hotel.
 No one in Spain cares about bike lights.

 Wednesday, Oct 11.
 Train To Portbou.
 Cycled 4 miles

 Rode like locals to the Girona train station by actually following the bike lane.
 Bought water on the way to replace the sweetened fizzy water Dave accidentally bought the day before.
 Why does he keep doing that?
 Had coffee outside the station, bought tickets to Portbou, and talked to a couple that were doing a cycle holiday in Girona.
-Self-directed, rental bikes, show up and ride.
+Self-directed, rental bikes, just show up and ride.
 We sounded impressive when we said we've been on the road for 6 weeks.
 They were going to the next stop, Flassa, to do a loop.
 They told us about the rail-to-trail path that runs from Olot to Girona, and on to the beach.
-We rode on part of this.
+We rode on part of this, but next time we may do the whole route.
 The train arrived and the wheelchair access is still 3 tall steps up into the car.
 Fortunately, all the remaining station platforms were at the right level until the last one and it was another big step down.
 Something to be aware of.
 Portbou train station looks very tired, and the town is very quiet.
 Must be the off-season.
 Found the hotel, but it was only 1pm, so went for lunch at a beach cafe.
 Ordered fries and lamb chops with a salad.
 Received fries, clams, lamb chops and fries.
 Checked in to the hotel, unpacked, and then rode up the hill to see France.
 Easy climb, spectacular views.
-Out the trail to the end of the peninsula taking lots of pictures.
+Out the hiking trail to the end of the peninsula taking lots of pictures.
 Apparently, there were a lot of exiles that made their way through here during the Spanish Civil War.
 Denied entry into France, thousands of people packed the road awaiting asylum, fearing the coming of Franco's troops.
 Back to the hotel for a siesta, then out at 7:30 for food.
 A burger, fries and shrimp at a small place on a side street.
 Felt like we might have eaten with locals.

 Thursday, Oct 12.
 Train to Barcelona.

 Hotel breakfast.
 It was a national holiday and we heard an orchestra and choir but after packing up and heading for the train station we discovered it was only someone's stereo.
 A steep push up to the station.
 Since it was a holiday, the train schedules were different than we were expecting.
 The ticket machine didn't like Dave's card, but the ticket office opened and Dave bought tickets to Barcelona.
 With plenty of time to get the bikes on the train, we actually were able to hang the bikes in the proper places.
 Long ride but lots to see.
 And there was a conductor aboard, the first we had seen in Spain.
 It turns out that we could have bought tickets on the train.
 Arrived in Barcelona, and planned to continue the train ride to the rail stop near the hotel.
 Unfortunately, Dave left the secure station area and had to buy a 4 euro ticket to go further, bought 2 tickets but only needed one.
 Found the hotel, checked in, and went down the street to a bakery for a sandwich.
 Then took the hotel shuttle bus to the airport to find bike boxes.
 Found that the luggage consignment group in Terminal 1 sells boxes, bubble wrap, and tape.
 But we will be leaving from Terminal 2 and the luggage consignment office there doesn't have boxes.
 Arranged for the boxes to be transferred to Terminal 2 to pick up Friday.
 Took the train into town, walked La Rambla, and found the Beerlinale place again.
 Had a pint of red, Sir Francis Drake, with a mushroom croquet.
 Why do we keep ordering these croquettes?
 They aren't very good.
 Made our way towards the Thai restaurant but it didn't open until 8;30.
 Waited around a bit and eventually the door opened.
 Spring rolls, green curry, noodles.
-Realy good.
+Really good.
 Then to the hotel after a confusing subway ride.